banner-hero

 • Acclimatize: To prevent altitude sickness, always be considerate about acclimatization.
 As soon as you see any symptoms of altitude sickness, it is recommended that you temporarily stop your journey and acclimate where you are.

-• Hire porters and guides: Trekkers should hire porters and guides on the EBC trek for added comfort, convenience, and a better chance of success.
+• Hire porters and guides: Trekkers should hire them on the EBC trek for added comfort, convenience, and a better chance of success

 Conclusion